 Our self drive packages allow you to experience the best of both worlds.
-They combine the handiness of a guided tour with the flexibility of a self-drive tour.
-All of our self guided tours of Iceland include a detailed map and itinerary plan of your desired route, as well as pre-booked accommodation.
-We’ll even organize your car hire at the airport or the BSI bus terminal in downtown Reykjavik, guaranteeing a hassle-free trip!
+They combine the flexibility of a self-drive tour with the handiness of a guided tour.
+All of our self guided tours of Iceland include a detailed map, an itinerary of your desired route, and pre-booked accommodation.
+We also organize your car hire at the airport or the BSI bus terminal in downtown Reykjavik, guaranteeing a hassle-free trip!

 Thanks to our wealth of local knowledge, Arctic Adventures’ itineraries include an abundance of hidden gems as well as the most popular natural attractions in Iceland.
-And the best thing is that there’s no hidden costs or surprises, as the total cost is displayed as the advertised price.
+Escape the busy crowds and discover something new every day on your Iceland self-guided tour!

 For tourists who are nervous about driving in Iceland or simply want to hand the reins over to someone else, a guided tour is the best option.

-Driving in Iceland, especially during the winter, can be challenging, and even more so for people who’ve never driven in snow or ice (not to mention on the wrong side of the road!).
+Driving in Iceland, especially during the winter, can be challenging, and even more so for people who’ve never driven in snow or ice.
 The harsh Icelandic winters make it surprisingly easy to get stuck or break down while driving if you aren’t careful, so caution is advised.

 An Iceland self drive tour in summer is a less nerve-wracking option.
-However, drivers still have to watch out for Iceland’s native sheep, who love crossing the roads at a moment’s notice.
+But make sure to watch out for Iceland’s native sheep who love crossing the roads at a moment’s notice!

-Faced with this scenario, it’s always a good idea to join a guided tour and let someone else worry about the driving.
+Faced with this scenario, it’s always a good idea to join a guided tour and let someone else worry about driving.

 The standard speed limits in Iceland are:

 Like in most European countries, cars in Iceland are driven on the right side of the road.
 Iceland’s police force enforces a zero-tolerance policy when it comes to drunk driving and seat belts must be worn at all times.

 In addition, drivers are not permitted to use their cell phone, unless connected to a hands-free device, while driving.
 As is customary in most European countries, car headlights must be kept on at all times, even during daylight hours.